 What are some common problems with this model?

-Most people don’t recognise how complicated business machines like printers and copy machines until they have this issue – so make sure you ask about any potential problems before you agree to a lease agreement.
+Most people don’t recognise how complicated business machines like printers and copy machines are until they have this issue – so make sure you ask about any potential problems before you agree to a lease agreement.

 This is primarily due to the complexity of these machines.
 Still, many people also deal with unexpected repair costs and paper jams which can be costly when hidden within a long-term lease agreement.